Mattia Chiesa: Club career

 He started his senior career with the Serie D club Ambrosiana.

 On 4 July 2018, he joined Hellas Verona on loan with an option to purchase.
 In the 2018–19 season, he mostly played for the club's Under-19 squad, and also served as a back-up on the senior squad on multiple occasions in Serie B games.

 On 26 July 2019, he was loaned by Hellas Verona to Serie C club Virtus Verona.
 He made his professional Serie C debut for Virtus Verona on 3 November 2019 in a game against Piacenza.
 He started the game and played the full match.
 On 3 September 2020, the loan was renewed for the 2020–21 season.
-He remained a back-up throughout 2020–21.

 On 19 July 2021, he joined Trento, newly promoted into Serie C, on loan.
-On 8 January 2022, Verona terminated the loan.
+He played as first-choice goalkeeper in the first half of the season.
+On 8 January 2022, Verona terminated the loan and included Chiesa in his Serie A squad.
+He was a Hellas Verona player until the end of the season.

+Chiesa remained as backup goalkeeper of Hellas Verona for the first half of Season 2022-2023.
 On 30 January 2023, Chiesa moved on loan to Mantova.

+On 21 September 2024, Chiesa moved on loan to Sporting FC (Dubai).
+He made his debut on 27 September 2024 in an away match against Dubai City FC finished with a draw: 1-1.
+He played as first-choice goalkeeper for the entire season.
+He made 31 appearances in the league, as a total of 2751 minutes.